alessiapontiggia/PR-Project/README.md

 # PR-Project

-This repository contains all code files regardin the Planning and Reasoning Course 24/25 held by Prof. Marrella.
+This repository contains all code files regarding the Planning and Reasoning Course 24/25 held by Prof. Marrella, at Sapienza University of Rome.

 The .pddl files refers to the PDDL implementation and includes:
 - **domain.pddl**: domain definition 💻